ehc-io/pocket2onenote/README.md

 > <https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app>

-> When asked for supported accounts, choose: "Accounts in any organization directory (any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)".
+> When asked for supported accounts, choose "Accounts in any organization directory (any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)".

 Then we need to handle authentication for the OneNote API.
 This is achived by OAuth tokens we first acquire from a personal Microsoft Account.
 I've used the <https://github.com/ehc-io/msgraph-training-nodeexpressapp> repo as a portal for that, but you're welcome to come up with any other smarter ways.